 While exceptions exist~\cite{bonwick2003zettabyte,rodeh2013btrfs,Rosenblum1992LFS,hitz1994file}, most filesystems will continue to store a given block of a given file in the same physical disk block for as long as the file exists.
 These filesystems with in-place updates need to implement some form of \emph{journalling}~\cite{hagmann1987reimplementing,chutani1992episode} to ensure that a crash partway through an in-place update can be rolled back using an undo journal that records the original contents before in-place modification (so original contents could be restored after a crash) or completed using a write-ahead journal that first writes new data in unused space before \emph{also} updating in place (so the journal entries could be re-applied after a crash).
 Because disk blocks associated with a file could now be in many states (on-disk, journaled but not updated in place, or both) the specification of these systems is complex.
-And because some states are only possible after a system failure, each line of filesystem code has two conceptual post-conditions: one for continued execution, and one for the stable state established in the event of a hardware failure immediately after that operation.
+And because some states are only possible after a system failure, each line of filesystem code has two conceptual post-conditions: one referring to the successfully stored disk pages from a disk page container (e.g, a disk tree) , which can be uniquely identified by the last successful commit identifer (e.g., a transaction identifier or snapshot identifier), as the current view of the disk in the specification for continued execution, and one referring to the previous view of the disk in the specification for the stable state established in the event of a hardware failure immediately after that operation.